cgonzalezITA/DSFiware-hackathon/assets/docs/README-initialSetUpOfTheDS.md

 ## Step 6.3-Addition of the service route to the Apisix with VC Authentication
 ### Apisix routes
-This step is adding a couple of new routes to the apisix to enable the routes to the service.
+This step is adding a bundle of new routes to the apisix to enable the routes to the service.
 1. As the `/services/hackathon-service/ngsi-ld` route already exists, it can be deleted using the [apisix dashboard page](https://fiwaredsc-api6dashboard.local/routes/list?page=1&pageSize=50) and redeployed using the ENV VAR `ROUTE_fiwaredsc_provider_hackathon_service` defined at the [managementAPI6Routes script file](../../scripts/manageAPI6Routes.sh):
 This new route, contains a new Apisix plugin `openid-connect`, an authentication protocol based on the OAuth 2.0 that redirects NGSI-LD requests to the VCVerifier.
     ```json